AlphxByte/Graphly/README.md

 > Use this function when the message is important to the user and use **WriteLogMessage** function
 > for more detailed messages.

+---

 4. **MemoryTracker** for detecting memory leaks and unreleased resources for the **App** component.
 > [!IMPORTANT]
-> An issue was found where if an error was thrown by the **App** class it will show in the output window as a memory leak.
-This is because std::runtime_error allocates a string that was given, and that string lasts longer than the **App** class because it needs to beused in the catch block inside `Graphly\src\main.cpp`.
+> An issue was found where if an error was thrown by the **App** class
+> it will show in the output window as a memory leak.
+This is because std::runtime_error
+> allocates a string that was given, and that string lasts longer than the **App** class
+> because it needs to beused in the catch block inside `Graphly\src\main.cpp`.
-After the catch block ends, the string is deallocated.
+> After the catch block ends, the string is deallocated.<br>
 > [!NOTE]
 > This component is only used in **DEBUG** mode.